dikshasnne/dikshasnne.github.io/README.md

 # dikshasnne.github.io.
-This is a public github repo wiyh website live on github pages url
+This is a public github repo with website live on github pages url